 I've known it.

-I've said it yesterday, I said it last night in terms of initials, but I'm not going to go beyond that at this particular point.
+I said it last night in terms of initials, but I'm not going to go beyond that at this particular point.

-It's a big deal as it relates to Oleg Deropowska, the Russian oligarch, and his contacts and his relationship with Robert Mueller, that was concealed.
+the Russian oligarch and his contacts and his relationship with Robert Mueller that was concealed.

-I don't have a problem at this point, based on the knowledge we have, that then FBI Director Muller was working hard to save the life of a retired FBI agent, then CIA operative within Iran that was taken hostage and prisoner.
+I don't have a problem at this point, based on the knowledge we have, that then FBI Director Mueller was working hard to save the life of a retired FBI agent, then CIA operative within Iran that was taken hostage and prisoner.

-But you can't then turn around and use Daropaska as the bad guy and as Judge Elliott Ellis III said, you know, go back to a 2005 case.
+And as Judge Ellis III said, you know, go back to a 2005 case.

-but to put the screws on Manafort to make Manafort sing in the words of the judge, and for the purpose of getting something to you can prosecute the president with or impeach the president on, is a stretch way too far.
+As it relates to so-called tax fraud with Paul Manafort that had already been investigated ad nauseum and dig up a 2005 tax fraud case that had nothing to do with Russia, but to put the screws on Manafort to make Manafort sing in the words of the judge and for the purpose of getting something you can prosecute the president with or impeach the president on is a stretch way too far.

-And yet it's the same oligarch in this particular instance, and they never disclosed it.
+And yet it's the same oligarch in this particular instance and they never disclosed it.

 And it's either he's a bad guy or a good guy.